Cold start performance

 In this case, the only option is to have more warm containers running.
 This increases the chance that an input will be handled by a warm container, for example one that finishes an input while another container is booting.

-Modal currently exposes two parameters to control how many containers will be warm:
+Modal currently exposes three parameters to control how many containers will be warm:

 .

-You can configure this time by setting the container_idle_timeout
+default, the maximum idle time is 60 seconds.
+You can configure this by setting

 import modal